West Bengal University of Animal and Fishery Sciences: Admission

 For admission in the B.V.Sc & A.H., and B.F.Sc program, the candidate must have to pass higher secondary (10 +2) examination in science stream from any government recognized board.
 The selection of the students will be done as per the merit list based on the results of the higher secondary examination.
 For admission in the B.Tech (Dairy Technology) course, the candidate must have to qualify in West Bengal Joint Entrance Examination for Engineering/ Technology (WBJEE).

 For admission in Postgraduate programs like M.V.Sc., M.Tech. and M.F.Sc. courses, the candidates have to secure a minimum of 6.2 Overall Grade Point Average (O.G.P.A.) in their B.V.Sc. & A.H., B.Tech.
 (D.T.) & B.F.Sc. courses.
 Besides, they have to take a written examination and personal interviews conducted by the university for final selection.
 For admission in the Ph.D. program, one has to also take a written examination and personal interviews conducted by the university.

 Ranking and Accreditation

 The university is recognized by the University Grant Commission and also accredited by the Indian Council of Agricultural Research.
 This university holds rank 29 in the ICAR ranking of agricultural universities.

+Domestically the University ranked 26th among Agriculture and Allied Sectors Institutions by National Institutional Ranking Framework (NIRF) in 2023.